Okay, so let me start out this post by mentioning how I haven’t cooked pasta at home for a while now that we’ve been following a healthier diet.

 - Once boiling, add the noodles and cook until al dente (almost tender, but cooked through).

 While the water is boiling for the pasta, heat 1 tbsp. olive oil over medium-high heat in a large skillet.
 Season the chicken with salt and pepper.

 - Place the seasoned chicken into the hot oil and cook until well-browned and cooked through, about 4-6 minutes per side.
 Remove from heat and chop or shred into bite-size pieces, reserving the oil from the pan.
 Set the chicken aside.

-- Add half of the milk, the cream, and the rosemary and stir to combine.
+Add the chicken, and stir to combine.